 GT Academy Graduate Jann Mardenborough Wins GP3 Race at German Grand Prix

 Virtual-to-reality, gamer-to-racer, sim-to-win - call it what you like!
 Jann Mardenborough showed the world he has got what it takes to win in GP3 at the weekend, against the cream of the crop of single-seater racing talent.
-A polished and composed drive from pole position saw Jann take the checkered flag for Arden International as the winner of race two at Hockenheim, just hours before the Formula One cars took to the track for the German Grand Prix.
+A polished and composed drive from pole position saw Jann take the chequered flag for Arden International as the winner of race two at Hockenheim, just hours before the Formula One cars took to the track for the German Grand Prix.

-“I learned at the British race at Silverstone that I need to look after my tires,” said Jann.
+“I learnt at the British race at Silverstone that I need to look after my tyres,” said Jann.
 “Since then the team has worked hard with me, both at the workshop and in the Red Bull simulator.
 During race one I started 14th but worked hard to manage my tyre wear and sure enough when some of the others ‘fell off the cliff’ I was able to get up to eight place, which I was very pleased about.
 The tyre wear on Saturday was amplified by the heat so it was good that the team had drilled all this information into me and I was able to manage the situation.”

 Eighth place in race one means pole position for race two.
 Jann is known for having a very cool head when under pressure and during race two it showed.
 He controlled the race from the front like the true professional he is.

 “I got a good start and was able to control the pace,” he explained.
 “I could push when I wanted to push and ease off when I wanted to.
 It feels so good to win.
 The only time I ever drink Champagne is when I win a race – not a podium finish, only a win - and I haven’t tasted it since February so it tasted good today!
 I call it Winner’s Juice!”